Pyomo/pyomo/doc/OnlineDocs/explanation/modeling/gdp/index.rst

    :align: right
    :class: no-scaled-link

-The Pyomo.GDP modeling extension [PyomoGDP-pse-paper]_
+The Pyomo.GDP modeling extension [PyomoGDP-proceedings]_
 [PyomoGDP-paper]_ provides support for Generalized Disjunctive Programming (GDP) [RG94]_, an extension of Disjunctive Programming [Bal85]_ from the operations research community to include nonlinear